fguillen/AppreciationsBillboard/README.md

   - Replace occurrences of RailsSkeleton with your app name, in this example MyNewAwesomeDaliaAPP
   - `$ bin/setup` VERY IMPORTANT, will create your database and load the schema

+#### Deploying

+  - ACTIVATE DEVOPS:
+  - Whitelist the new app domain in the Google Developer Console (don't forget the `.pizza` domain).

+This step is necessary for the *Login with google* feature.

 ### Adding something to the Skeleton

 Keep in mind that this project